raveenam0/raveenam0.github.io/README.md

 ## About Me

 Hello!
-My name is Raveena Mani and I'm in my fourth year at UC Davis as a computer science major.
+My name is Raveena Mani and I recently graduated from UC Davis with a B.S. in computer science.
 My main interests are machine learning and computer networks.

 ### Where you can reach me
 - [Email](mailto:rmani@ucdavis.edu)